john-wigg/LaserDiodeDriver/README.md

 4. If the setup sketch has executed successfully, you may remove the pink wire connecting the `LDAC` pin to the Arduino.

 5. Download the [arduino_sketches/Program](arduino_sketches/Program) directory and upload the `Program.ino` sketch to your Arduino.

+## Outputs

+### Digital Outputs

+In Micro-Manager, the digital outputs are numbered `0` to `7`.
+On the K8061 board, these will be the digital outputs 1 to 8, in ascending order.
+On the Arduino Nano, these will be D2 to D9, in ascending order.

+### Analog Outputs

+In Micro-Manager, the analog outputs are numbered `0` to `7`.
+On the K8061 board, these will be the analog outputs 1 to 8, in ascending order.
+On the MCP4728s, these will be the analog outputs A to D, whereas the MCP4728 with address `0x60` (the one closer to the Arduino in the figure above) will correspond to the outputs `0` to `3` and the other MCP4728 will correspond to the outputs `4` to `7`.

 ## Additional setup (Linux only)